-When the power switch is turned on (if the drone is equipped with one) or power is applied to the system, the system will go through the startup procedure as normal, and all LED lights will flash yellow.
-After a few seconds, each LED light will begin to show a sequence.
-Please see section LED status lights for more information.
+When the power switch is turned on (if the drone is equipped with one) or power is applied to the system, the system will go through the startup procedure as normal, and all LED status indicators will flash yellow.
+After a few seconds, each LED status indicator will begin to show a sequence.
+Please see section LED Status for more information.